sighjs/sigh/docs/writing-plugins.md

 Then change to the directory where you want your plugin to live and type this:
 ```
-sigh -p your-plugin-name
+sigh -p my-plugin-name
 ```

 This will prompt you like this:
 ```
 sigh plugin generator
 ?
-What is the name of this plugin? your plugin name
+What is the name of this plugin? my plugin name
 ?
 Which github username/organisation should own this plugin? my-username
 ?
 What's your github author?
 Your Name <name@email.net>
 ?
 Which of the following apply to your plugin?
 (Press <space> to select)
 ❯◉ Maps input files to output files 1:1
+❯◯ Spreads work over multiple CPUs
 ?
 Which features would you like to use?
 (Press <space> to select)
 ❯◉ CircleCI integration
  ◯ TravisCI integration